chris31415926535/website/content/authors/admin/_index.md

 I'm a data scientist, researcher, and policy expert who combines data-driven rigour with qualitative insights.
 My work and research interests include data science in support of the public good, qualitative investigations into consumers' and workers' experiences, and health policy with a focus on digital health and health-system governance.

-I have five years' experience in policy and strategy advisory roles with the Province of Ontario and the Government of Canada, and I received my PhD from the University of Toronto in the Philosophy of Modern Physics.
-I'm currently completing MBA studies at the University of Ottawa, doing data science with the [Ottawa Neighbourhood Study](https://www.neighbourhoodstudy.ca), and am Principal Investigator on a uOttawa-based qualitative research study on public servants' experiences with meaninglessness at work.
+I have five years' experience in policy and strategy advisory roles with the Province of Ontario and the Government of Canada, and I received my PhD from the University of Toronto in the Philosophy of Modern Physics and an MBA studies from the University of Ottawa.
+I'm currently doing data science with the [Ottawa Neighbourhood Study](https://www.neighbourhoodstudy.ca), am an Affiliated Postdoctoral Fellow with the University of Ottawa and the Institut du Savour Montfort researching access to primary care and digital health, and am Principal Investigator on a uOttawa-based qualitative research study on public servants' experiences with meaninglessness at work.